gbriggs1/Travel-Project/README.md

 # Travel-Project
 Given location, date, budget, and set of interests, it will display a trip for the given day matching your inputs.

+In the process of getting it to run publicly on gbriggs1.pythonanywhere.com but not complete.

 ## Directions to Run: